flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview.md

 ## Introduction

-SFP Pro Server represents a significant evolution in Salesforce DevOps automation, transitioning from distributed command-line tooling to an enterprise-grade server architecture.
-The system provides a comprehensive REST API that enables sophisticated DevOps automation while maintaining strict security boundaries and operational isolation.
+SFP Pro Server represents a significant evolution of sfp,  transitioning from distributed command-line tooling to an enterprise-grade server architecture.
+The system provides a comprehensive REST API that enables running automation beyond the context of CI/CD system while maintaining strict security boundaries and operational isolation.

 ### Core Architectural Principles